-Also offering appeal is the technology and performance under the metal.
-Despite the Model X’s ability to outstrip most cars in a drag race: the Performance with variant will do 0-60mph in a gut-wrenching 2.7 seconds, thanks to the inclusion of the company's 'Ludicrous Mode'.
+Also appealing is the technology and performance under the metal.
+The Model X has the ability to outdo most cars in a drag race: the Performance with variant will go from 0-60mph in a gut-wrenching 2.7 seconds, thanks to the inclusion of the company's 'Ludicrous Mode'.

 In keeping with the rest of brazenly modern aspects of the Model X, the interior is dominated by an enormous, portrait-orientated touchscreen that feels and looks like the future of in-car user interfaces.
 There are very few physical buttons – the screen controls much of the standard equipment, and even the doors and sunroof can be controlled from there.